-Liver pain can be felt in the upper part of the abdomen, on the right hand side.
-It can be a sign of a serious disease, so medical attention may be necessary.
+Liver pain can be felt in the upper part of the abdomen, on the right hand side but also in the back and the right shoulder.
+It can be dull and non specific, but it may also be severe.
+It can be a sign of liver disease.

 A healthy liver helps the body fight infections, cleans the blood, and plays a role in metabolism.
 It can also repair itself when damaged.

 If the liver is unable to do its job properly, it can be a life-threatening situation.